2026 Inter-University Big Data Challenge

 This four-month experiential inquiry is designed for undergraduate and graduate students ready to tackle real-world health challenges through data science and AI.

-Develop AI and data skills by solving real-world challenges in diagnostics and drug discovery
+Develop AI and data analysis skills in the context of current, real-world challenges of Machine Learning health diagnostics and drug discovery

-Get published in a peer-reviewed SF Journal and the Underline platform
+Get published in the peer-reviewed STEM Fellowship Journal and the Underline.io

 IUBDC

-National Inter-University Big Data & AI Challenge is a unique project-based inquiry and science communication program that brings together students from diverse academic backgrounds and research interests.
-It empowers students to apply computational thinking to real-world problems, and culminates in three conferences that invite students to present their work to peers as well as academic and industry leaders from the technology and health domains.
+National Inter-University Big Data Challenge is a unique project-based inquiry and science communication program that brings together students from diverse academic backgrounds and research interests.
+It empowers students to apply computational thinking to real-world problems, and culminates in national conferences that invite students to present their work to peers as well as academic and industry leaders from the technology and health domains.

 The Program